eXascaleInfolab/CleanImp/README.md

-# CleanIMP: A comprehensive Framework to Evaluate the Impact of Imputation on Downstream Tasks
+# CleanIMP: A Comprehensive Benchmark to Evaluate the Impact of Imputation on Downstream Tasks

 CleanIMP is a unified framework designed to extensively evaluate the downstream effects of a wide variety of imputation algorithms for time series data.
 It evaluates two downstream tasks: classification and forecasting